ship-armada/armada/TX_SIGNING.md

 });
 ```

 **TTL enforcement model:** TTL is enforced client-side — the SDK refuses to use an expired viewing key.
 This is not a cryptographic guarantee.
 The viewing key itself is a derived secret; anyone who obtains it can use it indefinitely by ignoring the SDK's TTL check.
-TTL is a policy boundary, not a cryptographic one.
+TTL is a cooperation hint to SDK-integrators, not a meaningful promise to users about privacy containment.
+Sharing a viewing key is effectively sharing indefinite surveillance capability over the scoped balance and transaction history.
+Product and BD teams must not market viewing key TTL as revocable or time-limited access — it is neither.
 On-chain viewing key revocation is out of scope for v1 but should be considered if viewing key leakage becomes a practical concern.

+**Scope enforcement model:** In v1, all integrators receive the same underlying viewing key (derived from `root_secret` via HKDF-Expand).
+Scope and TTL are metadata attached by the SDK, not cryptographically distinct keys.
+The SDK filters what it returns to the integrator based on the requested scope, but a holder of the viewing key bytes can ignore scope restrictions and decrypt all notes the key has access to.
+Scope is a cooperation contract with SDK-integrators, not a cryptographic containment boundary.
+If cryptographic scope isolation is needed in the future (where different integrators receive viewing keys that can only decrypt a subset of notes), that requires a different derivation architecture and is out of scope for v1.

 ### What Integrators Can Do